mindustry-antigrief/mindustry-client/README.md

 ## Building

-Bleeding-edge builds are generated automatically for every commit.
+Unstable builds are generated automatically for every commit.
 You can see them [here](https://github.com/mindustry-antigrief/mindustry-client-v7-builds/releases).

 If you'd rather compile on your own, follow these instructions.
 First, make sure you have [JDK 16](https://adoptopenjdk.net/archive.html?variant=openjdk16&jvmVariant=hotspot) installed. **Other JDK versions will not work.** Open a terminal in the Mindustry directory and run the following commands: